- Program Details

 Faculty and residents from the departments of Neuroradiology, Neurosurgery, and Neurology meet weekly to review interesting imaging studies for patients on the clinical services.
 New technologies in neuroimaging are discussed on a monthly basis.

-These weekly sessions, conducted by the neuropathology faculty, stress clinico-pathological relationships in gross pathology of the nervous system.
+These monthly sessions, conducted by the neuropathology faculty, stress clinico-pathological relationships in gross pathology of the nervous system.

 Journal Club occurs monthly on a weeknight and all residents attend.
 Neurology faculty members host Journal Club at their homes on a rotating basis.
 This provides an informal setting for the discussion of journal articles with the active involvement of attendings, and also enhances the practical understanding of evidence-based neurology.